johria123/seo-refactor-uta/README.md

 ## What technology I used
-Used many technology factors such as HTML and CSS and GIT. what manly was done in this challenge was to make all the <div> properties be replaced with section, article, and header
+Used many technology factors such as HTML and CSS and GIT. what manly was done in this challenge was to make all the <div> properties be replaced with semantic structure as in section, article, and header

 Each <div> tag was substitued for header, section and article.